 - Interpreted Language

 Companies Using Python: Almost all big companies use Python today in one form or another.
 Some of the bigger companies who use Python are Google, Amazon, Dropbox, Airbnb, Uber, Docker, Atlassian, Intuit, Github, Netflix etc

-Where can we use Python: Python can be used anywhere, some of the important implementation of Python these days are
+Where can we use Python: Python can be used anywhere, some of the important implementations of Python these days are